They Can't Burn Us All

 - Product Form: Hardback

-In an age of fear and persecution, whose side will the village take?
+And in an age of fear and persecution, whose side will the community take?
 Who will fight for justice?

 Cathryn Kemp is a Sunday Times bestselling ghostwriter and author, with a prolific career writing celebrity, inspirational, true crime, addiction and nostalgia titles.
 Her personal memoir Coming Clean won the Big Red Read Prize for Non-Fiction.